Frequently asked questions

 Yes we have full public liability insurance and a 100% safety record.
 We come from an events background and although most people yawn at health and safety stuff we lap it up and make sure all is in order, to give you (and us) a worry-free experience – every time.

 Oh yes, all day long!
-Certain films feel like they were made to be screened outdoors and under the stars (Dirty Dancing, Jurassic Park, Stand By Me, Grease, Back to the Future, Mamma Mia, Star Wars, Life Of Pi, The Sound of Music, Raiders of the Lost Ark, Ferris Bueller’s Day Off – we could go on!), and we’re happy to chat you through the most popular.
+Certain films feel like they were made to be screened outdoors and under the stars (Dirty Dancing, The Greatest Showman, The Goonies, Grease, Back to the Future, Mamma Mia, Raiders of the Lost Ark, The Lost Boys, Ferris Bueller’s Day Off – we could go on!), and we’re happy to chat you through the most popular.

 Other films are crying out to be screened in a location/venue appropriate to the subject/genre (Jaws on a beach, by a lake or swimming pool, Harry Potter in a Cathedral where it was filmed (yes, we did), Top Gun on an airfield or in a hangar, The Blair Witch Project in the depths of a forest (shivers every time!), Guardians of the Galaxy at an Observatory, Night at the Museum in a (well, you get the picture).
 With a little imagination you can take your screening to the next level, and we’ll be happy to stimulate your ideas…

 Our small screen is a beautiful German ‘Airscreen‘, and our big one is a ‘Proscreen‘ from the US, and are among the best in the industry, offering easy installation (they inflate), a clean and bright white screen, and are strong enough to handle moderate wind speeds (up to 20mph wind rating).
 We will need to weigh them down onsite, so our quotes are based on pegging them into grass or soft ground.
 If you don’t want this on your lawn or venue, we can use weights instead, which we can provide at an additional cost.